 Manchester Access Programme (MAP)

-- A series of personal development/skills workshops;
+- a series of personal development/skills workshops;

-- A three-day University Life Conference;
+- a three-day University Life Conference;

-- Online e-mentoring from undergraduate students;
+- online e-mentoring from current undergraduate students at Manchester;

-- One-to-one UCAS application guidance interviews with University staff.
+- one-to-one UCAS application guidance interviews with University staff.

 Students also complete an academic assignment under the guidance of an academic tutor at the University, which helps to develop the skills required for university study and provides an excellent opportunity to demonstrate the potential for success in HE.

-Students are targeted using criteria related to academic potential and measures of under-representation in HE.
+We target students using criteria related to academic potential and measures of under-representation in HE.